 Section 3 - Employers' Responsibilities

-Employers must be informed of their employee's SIN and record the Social Insurance Number within three (3) days of hiring so they can provide him or her with Records of Employment and various year-end reporting slips such as the T4 for income tax purposes.
+Employers must be informed of each new employee's SIN within three (3) days after the day on which their employment begins, and maintain a record of the SIN of the employee so they can provide him or her with Records of Employment and various year-end reporting slips such as the T4 for income tax purposes.
 Employers also use SINs to record and forward employee payroll deductions for income tax, the Employment Insurance (EI) program, Canada Pension Plan (CPP) or Québec Pension Plan (QPP), and Quebec Parental Insurance Plan (QPIP).

 Employers play a vital role in protecting the SIN from misuse, fraud, and theft.
 Four key responsibilities for employers are:

-- Employers are required by law to request each new employee's SIN no more than three (3) days after starting a new job and record their number.
+- Employers are required by law to request each new employee's SIN within three (3) days after the day on which their employment begins, and maintain a record of the SIN of the employee.

 - Employers can contact Service Canada's Social Insurance Registration Office at 1-800-206-7218 and select option “3” or 1-506-548-7961 if outside of Canada (long distance charges apply) to confirm the SIN of a current or former employee, and ensure that a new employee's SIN is correct.
 Employers will be required to provide their business number (issued by the Canada Revenue Agency), as well as appropriate identification regarding the company and the SIN holder.